pranjalagg/spdl/README.md

 ## Description

-This project is a tool to allow users to effortlessy download tracks and playlists fetched from Spotify, complete with metadata and album art.
+This project is a tool to allow users to effortlessly download tracks and playlists fetched from Spotify, complete with metadata and album art.

 > [!IMPORTANT]
 >